ITT23/assignment-04-markers-and-computer-vision-Rosti97/README.md

 # Task 2:
 - after start of application hold you paper with aruco-markers in webcam
-- place your left finger on the paper, but dont exceed the black line
+- place your right finger on the paper, but dont exceed the black line
 - colored boxes will appear and move to the left
 - you can destroy them with sliding your finger over them, as soon as they cross the line
-- if you destroy a black box you will get minus points
+- if you destroy a black box you will get minus points and lose one life
+- to close game, press "q"